-- Generate and distribute all program marketing materials.
-PNM to approve materials. - Recruit customers. - Enroll, schedule, install, enable, verify, and test the program participants. - Manage all inventories of equipment, materials, and supplies associated with installation of program equipment and software. - Perform quality assurance audits on all installations by a new employee. - Perform maintenance/inspection and repair for all installed equipment.
+- Generate and distribute all DLC program marketing materials.
+PNM to approve materials. - Recruit customers - Enroll, schedule, route, install, and service the program participants. - Manage all inventories of equipment, materials, and supplies associated with installation of load control devices. - Perform quality assurance audits on all installations by a new employee. - Perform maintenance/inspection for all installed devices.